Azure-Samples/llm-eval-grader-samples/weather-chatbot/README.md

 To run the end to end evaluation from `weather-chatbot` folder:
 1. Create a python environment
 1. Install requirements by running **pip install -r requirements.txt**
-1. Create a .env file at the root of the directory
+1. Copy .env.sample as .env and replace all placeholder values with the correct settings from your Azure resources
 1. In your terminal, run **python -m eval.end_to_end.run_local** The run will create synthetic conversations between an emulated user and the assistant endpoint.
 Once the run is complete, a json dataset with the results will be saved in the data folder under end_to_end